vsillan/game-server-programming-course/presentations/web_api_1.md

 ### HTTP messaging

-HTTP is a communication protocol, that is used to deliver data on the World Wide Web
+HTTP is a communication protocol, that is used to deliver data on the World Wide Web <!-- .element: class="fragment" -->

-HTTP is based on the client-server architecture model
+HTTP is based on the client-server architecture model <!-- .element: class="fragment" -->

-A stateless request/response protocol
+A stateless request/response protocol <!-- .element: class="fragment" -->

-Operates by exchanging messages across a reliable TCP/IP connection
+Operates by exchanging messages across a reliable TCP/IP connection <!-- .element: class="fragment" -->

 ---